 If this is the case for you, our list below outlines some of the most common sleep disorders and the mattress that may be able to help.

 Sleep Apnea currently affects about 22 million Americans.
 The most common form is Obstructive Sleep Apnea.
 This occurs when the throat muscles become relaxed, causing breathing to stop and start due to blocked airways.
 This often results in snoring that can disrupt sleep.

 We recommend that those with Sleep Apnea consider an adjustable bed.
 This will allow sleepers to elevate their upper body to find an angle that opens up airways.
 If you do not want to spend the extra money on an adjustable bed, a high-quality pillow can also achieve a similar effect.

 When it comes to mattresses, you will want something on the firmer side so that your spin remains aligned and stable throughout the night.

 Snoring is quite common.
 We often snore when we have congestion due to a common cold, or our sleep position is blocking our nasal passage.
 In most cases, snoring is not a cause for concern, but chronic snoring could be a sign of sleep apnea.

-Acute Insomnia affects about 25 percent of Americans each year, with about 25 percent of those individuals later developing chronic insomnia.
+Acute Insomnia affects about 25 percent of Americans each year.
+Plus 25 percent of those individuals later develop chronic insomnia.
 The reasons for insomnia may vary, but some of the most common causes are stress, anxiety, and depression.
 When dealing with sleep loss, stress and anxiety can become even worse.
-However, finding a more suitable mattress may help.
+But, finding a more suitable mattress may help.